Daniel Castellano (journalist): Book on performing arts in Venezuela

-On 19 December 2015, Daniel Castellano named his first book of 176 pages under the title "The Nutcracker of Vicente Nebreda and the Teresa Carreño Theater.
-Published by the Teatro Teresa Carreño Foundation.
+On 19 December 2015, Castellano named his first book of 176 pages under the title "The Nutcracker of Vicente Nebreda and the Teresa Carreño Theater" published by the Teatro Teresa Carreño Foundation.
 It is the first book in Venezuela written about the production process of a national ballet.
 The publication features the prologue of the Venezuelan Prima Ballerina Zhandra Rodriguez and extensive press and television coverage.
 Days before the christening of the book, Castellano led a forum on the subject accompanied by the renowned journalist ballet source in Venezuela, Teresa Alvarenga.
-Currently, Castellano prepares three books: "100 Teresa Carreño Ballet Dancers" a joint research with former ballerina Carmen Sequera (to be baptized on 2 February 2017); "Zhandra Rodriguez.
-Ballerina of Venezuela" (baptized on 17 March 2017.
-Owing the 70th anniversary of the ballerina) and his first novel Zhandra (no date yet).
+At the time of his death, Castellano was preparing three books: "100 Teresa Carreño Ballet Dancers" a joint research with former ballerina Carmen Sequera (to be baptized on 2 February 2017); "Zhandra Rodriguez.
+Ballerina of Venezuela" (baptized on 17 March 2017, owing to the 70th anniversary of the ballerina) and his first novel Zhandra (no date yet).

+Death

+Castellano died in Caracas on 18 June 2026, at the age of 53.